 Sinkyone Wilderness State Park

-The Sinkyone Wilderness State Park is located along the southern boundary of the King Range National Conservation Area, this 7,500 acre park is primitive and managed as wilderness.
+The Sinkyone Wilderness State Park, managed by the California Department of Parks and Recreation, is located along the southern boundary of the King Range National Conservation Area, this 7,500 acre park is primitive and managed as wilderness.
 Vehicle access and facilities are limited.
 Two county roads lead into the park; both are steep, narrow, and unpaved.
 Campers, recreation vehicles, and trailers are not recommended.
 During wet weather four-wheel drive may be required.
 Bring extra food and supplies in case you get stranded.

 Directions: Usal Beach Campground, located at the southern end of the park, is reached by Mendocino County Road 431 (Usal Road) which intersects US HWY 1 at milepost 90.88 (17 miles west of Leggett).
 Access to Needle Rock, located at the northern end of the park, is about 36 miles southwest of Garberville and accessed by way of Briceland Road in Redway which becomes Mendocino County Road 435.
 County Road 435 dead ends in the Sinkyone Wilderness State Park.